signehbo/Sequence-Diversity-Analyzer/README.md

 - **Upload a FASTA file**: The tool accepts a multi-sequence FASTA file as input.
 - **Align sequences**: The tool automatically aligns sequences using MAFFT.
 - **Compute conservation scores**: Each position in the alignment receives a conservation score, indicating how conserved the residue is across sequences.
 - **View a consensus sequence**: The most common residues at each position are displayed.
+The user can choose between two tie-breaking strategies for consensus calculation.
 - **Visualize conservation**: A graph plots conservation scores across the sequence, highlighting conserved and variable regions.

 ### **Sample interface:**